 - Strengthen our community of inclusion and diversity.
 Kelley Still Fall 2012

 - Enhance student-centered facilities and spaces on campus to strengthen student engagement and foster student interconnectivity.
-Pete Radecki, per Appendix
+Ron Cushman, per Appendix

 - Develop activities that promote a culture of intellectual, emotional, spiritual, and physical wellness.
-Todd Parnell, per Appendix
+David Manuel, per Appendix

 - Define Standards of Excellence (Taylor)

 - Build Reserves (Scorse)

 - Approve Gen Ed Curriculum (Taylor)

 - Drury Team Pilot (Parker)